xbeat/Machine-Learning/README.md

 Maximum Likelihood Estimation (MLE) and Expectation Maximization (EM) are powerful statistical techniques used to estimate parameters in probabilistic models.
 MLE finds the parameters that maximize the likelihood of observing the given data, while EM is an iterative algorithm used when dealing with incomplete or hidden data.

+## Transformers for Regression!
+Expressive Enough!

+Introduction to Transformers in Regression

+Transformers, originally designed for natural language processing tasks, have shown remarkable success in various domains.
+This presentation explores their application in regression tasks and examines their expressiveness in handling continuous numerical predictions.

 ## Exploring AdaGrad and Adadelta Optimization Algorithms in Python

 Introduction to Optimization Algorithms